-Real-life will rarely allow everyone involved in the next steps of an attack to be in a room and around a table.
+Real life will rarely allow everyone involved in the next steps of an attack to be in a room and around a table.
 So why obsess over conducting physical cyber tabletop exercises when, in reality, things will be absolutely different.
-Get real and accept the fact that if or when a cyber crisis does hit your workplace, you will be coordinating and liaising with your teammates remotely.
+Get real and accept the fact that if or when a cyber crisis or a ransomware attack does hit your workplace, you will be coordinating and liaising with your teammates remotely.
 So why not practice virtual cyber disaster response already?

 2. Relevant in the current world scenario: In the era of COVID-19, if there’s one thing we’ve all learned is that we need to know how to work remotely.
 Businesses that didn’t have the right infrastructure in place to allow work-from-home for their employees suffered tremendous losses at the onset of the global lock-down.
 But guess what, the cyber-attacks didn’t stop for them.

 Cyber criminals don’t wait for anyone.
 In fact, if they wait for anything at all, it is your most vulnerable moments such as those created by Coronavirus for many.
 So, if you and your team don’t know how to coordinate for and combat a cyber crisis virtually, know that you may be at your vulnerable worst right now.